 If your salespeople have the goal of bringing in selected customers (or selling more to selected key accounts), you can support them by showing ads to these customers.

-If you have a system that manages both marketing and sales, and have created effective sales processes that define which messages salespeople should reach which customers and at which stages, you can synchronize your ads with this process.
+If you have a system that manages both marketing and sales, and have created effective sales processes that define which messages salespeople should reach out to which customers and at which stages, you can synchronize your ads with this process.

 Then you can have the same message in your ads that your salespeople reach out with throughout the sales process.
 When sales and marketing work in symbiosis in this way, strong synergy effects are created.